The Safe House Framework®

 The Safe House Framework is transdisciplinary.

-This program for educators is designed specifically for teachers and support staff working with children and young people, from early childhood settings through to the secondary school.
+This program for educators is designed specifically for school administrators, teachers, aides, and support staff working with students between 4 - 19 years of age.

 No prior knowledge is required.